MiloBuwalda/uva-prog-c/info/30 Policies.md

 that student that may include, but not be limited to, a failing grade for work submitted or for the course itself.

-In all cases we follow the directives of the University of Amsterdam and the examination board of the Computer Science BSc programme regarding fraud and plagiarism.
+In all cases we follow the directives regarding fraud and plagiarism of the University of Amsterdam and of the examination board of the Computer Science BSc programme.
 Find them here in [English] and [Dutch].

 [Dutch]: http://uva.nl/plagiaat
 [English]: http://student.uva.nl/en/az/content/plagiarism-and-fraud/plagiarism-and-fraud.html